cforlando/cforlando.github.io/index.md

 [the data we've accumulated](https://brigades.opendatanetwork.com/brigade?brigade=Code%20for%20Orlando).

 We also have some bug reports that we've marked as a good place to look for a way to help.
-Those are marked "help wanted" in
+Those are marked "starter" in
 [each project](https://github.com/cforlando/)'s issue tracker.

 <ul id="help-needed-bugs"></ul><!--- This is programatically filled. -->